sebastian-bechtold/karlheinz/README.md

 ## Auto-assignment of layer styles

-As an "experimental" feature (yes, even *more* experimental than the whole program itself!), Karlheinz tries to automatically assign an uploaded SLD style as the default style of an existing layer if the following conditions are fulfilled:
+Karlheinz can automatically assign an uploaded SLD style as the default style of an existing layer if the following conditions are fulfilled:

 - The layer's name equals the style file's base name (file name without extension).
 For example, the style document "water.sld" would be assigned as the default style of the layer "water".
 The same applies to an uploaded style file named "water.sld.zip".

 - The layer's data source resides in the same working space as the style.
 For global styles, no auto-assignment is performed.

 # Usage

+## Basic usage

 Karlheinz is a command line tool that comes as a Java .jar runnable archive.
 You can use it like this: